juand-r/naacl-2019-notes/README.md

 HDSF outperforms all others (82% accuracy) followed by the LSTM[w+s] (80%); RST is the worst (67%); LIWC and n-grams are pretty bad too (70%, 72%), since they don't account for document structure.

-Q: But why is RST so bad?
-A: Using an RST that does do well with out-of-domain (news) text.
+But why is RST so bad?
+Using an RST that does do well with out-of-domain (news) text.

+Future work: unsupervised learning; coherence within sentence.

+**Audience question:** Maybe this structure is different due to low-quality writing (rather than it being fake).
+Have you evaluated on essay scoring?
+Answer no.

 **Code:** https://github.com/hamidkarimi/HDSF